Are you a client, test candidate, or proctor? Click here

 Setting a Minimum Proficiency Level or Cut Score

-Establishing an appropriate proficiency minimum for a position requiring language is an important phase when setting up an assessment program.
+Establishing an appropriate proficiency minimum for a position requiring specific language skills is an important phase when setting up an assessment program.
 If a minimum standard is set too low, the organization risks customer dissatisfaction and inefficient operations.
-If the standard is set too high, the applicant pool is narrowed and qualified applicants may be unfairly excluded.
+If the standard is set too high, the applicant pool is narrowed causing qualified applicants to be unfairly excluded.

 Task Analysis